 Minutiae - The Poems

-Minutiae turns its attention to the quiet theatre of the everyday — the small dramas that unfold without notice on sidewalks, in reflections, and at the edge of the ordinary.
-This is the city’s poetry: This is the city’s poetry — small, silent offerings, waiting for those who know how to look.
+Minutiae turns its attention to the quiet theatre of the everyday, the small dramas that unfold without notice on sidewalks, in reflections, and at the edge of the ordinary.
+This is the city’s poetry, small, silent offerings, waiting for those who know when to look.

 In each frame, the overlooked becomes something more.
 Humor lives beside melancholy; absurdity beside grace.
-Together they form a portrait of human persistence — how, even in the smallest details, life insists on being seen.
+Together they form a portrait of human contradiction so that even in our smallest moments, our psyche is revealed.

 -